Skip to main content

 The primary circuit controlling thyroid output is the Hypothalamic-Pituitary-Thyroid (HPT) axis.
 This system functions like a highly calibrated thermostat.
 The hypothalamus in the brain senses the body’s need for metabolic activity and releases Thyrotropin-Releasing Hormone (TRH).
 TRH signals the pituitary gland to release Thyroid-Stimulating Hormone (TSH).

-TSH, in turn, travels to the and instructs it to produce and release T4 and T3.
+TSH, in turn, travels to the thyroid gland and instructs it to produce and release T4 and T3.
 The levels of T4 and T3 in the blood then feed back to the hypothalamus and pituitary, suppressing TRH and TSH release to prevent overproduction.
 This elegant loop ensures thyroid hormone levels remain within a narrow, optimal range.

 Genomic Action the Primary Pathway